 Applicants in either category should contact the Director of Graduate Programs prior to submitting an application.

-Although we do not require GRE scores for those who hold a BS from an accredited engineering program, high GRE scores may compensate for deficiencies in other areas (such as GPA) and should thus be considered as potentially useful supplemental information.
-Students wishing to be considered for assistantships and fellowships should also consider submitting GRE scores because some awards require it and competitive-ness for those that do not can be significantly enhanced by high GRE scores.
-Additional information about the GRE can be obtained from the Graduate School.
+Although we do not require GRE scores for admission, high GRE scores may be considered as potentially useful supplemental information.
+Students wishing to be considered for assistantships and fellowships should also consider submitting GRE scores because some awards require it and competitiveness for those that do not can be significantly enhanced by high GRE scores.

-Each new student should plan to arrive on campus at least a week before first day of classes.
-Upon arrival, he or she should first come to the BAE department and make an appointment to see the Director of Graduate Programs.
-The student should then contact his/her major professor (advisor) to assist in selecting course work for the first semester.
+Each new student should plan to arrive on campus at least a week before first day of classes and contact his/her major professor (advisor) to assist in selecting course work for the first semester.
 If the student’s advisor has not been identified, the Director of Graduate Programs will serve in this capacity.
-The new student will be issued a PIN (Personal ID Number) so that they can register under the TRACS (Telephonic Registration Access Computerized Scheduling) system.
+Students should plan to attend the Graduate School Orientation session and the BAE New Graduate Student Orientation.
+Both sessions will provide useful information.

-It should be noted here that continuing students must go through the process of pre-registration, and if this is not done a late fee will be charged.
+It should be noted here that continuing students must register for the upcoming semester during the current semester; if registration is not completed by the deadline, a late fee will be charged.

-Each MS or PhD student, working with his or her major professor, is responsible for the formation of a graduate advisory committee and for the execution of the proper forms.
+Each MS or PhD student, working with his or her major professor, is responsible for the formation of a graduate advisory committee and for the timely completion of all requirements.
 If a major professor has not been identified upon the student’s arrival on campus, the Director of Graduate Programs will function in this capacity until the advisor is selected.
 The student must have a regular advisor with whom to consult at the first pre-registration period, which occurs halfway through the first semester..